 - 83C.
 Treatment of prisoner in detention centre and youth in prison

 - 83D.
 Treatment of migration detainees

 - 84. Proof that person is prisoner or detainee

 - 85. Warrant of commitment not void by reason of formal defect

 - 86. Remissions

-- 87. Special remissions
+- 87. Special management days

 - 87A.
 Eligible persons register

 - 87B.
 Releasing information

 - 87C.
 Disclosure of critical health information by health officials

 - 88. Community corrections programs

 - 89. Preservation of Royal prerogative of mercy

 - 90. Regulations

 - 91. Repeal

 - 92. Savings and transitional provisions

 - 92A.
 Savings and transitional provisions in relation to amendments made by Terrorism (Restrictions on Bail and Parole) Act 2018

+- [92AB.
+Repealed]

+- 92B.
+Savings and transitional provisions in relation to Corrections Amendment (Prisoner Remission) Act 2019

 - 93. Administration of Act